Joint Health and Safety Committee - Effective and Efficient

 - Accompanying a worker during the resolution of work refusals.

-- Assisting in the education and training of new workers.
+- Assisting in the education and training of workers.

-- Participating or making recommendations about the identification and control of workplace hazards.
+- Participating in or making recommendations about the identification and control of workplace hazards.

-- Participating in assessments or making recommendations towards the development of control programs for hazardous substances.
+- Participating in assessments or making recommendations towards the development of control programs for hazardous products.

 - Participating in incident investigations, where required or appropriate.

-- Studying safety programs of other companies to enhance own program.
+- Studying safety programs of other companies to enhance their own program.

 - Making health and safety recommendations.